 The Blackstone griddle is a great addition to your outdoor kitchen.
 It is one of the most popular griddles used by gourmet cooks for grilling meats and seafood!

-However, If you use this griddle on a regular basis, it tends to leave stains behind!
+However, if you use this griddle regularly, it tends to leave stains behind!

 The griddle buildup occurs when fat from meat or grease from vegetables drips onto the hot surface.

 But no worries!
 There is a super easy way to clean your Blackstone griddle without scrubbing—wipe it with a cloth soaked in water and a few drops of dish soap.

 - Why we need to clean the Blackstone griddle